-Fitness gadgets are hot property at the moment.
-Whether you use a Fitbit, Nike Fuelband, Jawbone Up or something else, you'll have daily goals, such as a number of steps, miles or calories.
-[Updated: September 12, 2013] See also: Nike+ Fuelband vs Fitbit One comparison review
+Activity trackers are great for helping you to get motivated and stay motivated.
+Whether you use a Fitbit, Nike Fuelband, Jawbone Up Move or something else, you'll have daily goals, such as a number of steps, miles or calories.
+See also: Which Fitbit is Best.

 As an avid Fitbit One user, I compete not only with myself, but also other friends who have Fitbit trackers.

 Here are my Top 10 tips for squeezing in those extra steps each day without any major changes to your routine.
-These work for any Fitbit device, and really any of the increasing number of keep fit wristbands and wearable tech gadgets available to keep you motivated.
+These work for any activity tracker, not just Fitbits.

 1 - If you already walk to work, consider leaving five or 10 minutes earlier so you can extend your route and get closer to your daily step goal.